niddelicious/ailicious/README.md

 # Chat operations
 ## Chatting
-Messaging the bot directly, using __*@botdelicious*__ at the start of the message, will prompt it to respond.
+Messaging the bot directly, using __*@botdelicious*__ *(default name, can be changed in the config with the bot_name option in the Twitch settings)* at the start of the message *(with or without @)*, will prompt it to respond.
 It will save the incoming message to memory and use it in the conversation log sent to OpenAI to generate a response.
+### Indirect messaging
+If the all_mentions option is enabled in the configuration the bot will reply to all messaging including the bot's name

 ## Shoutouts
 Using "!so <username>" will trigger a shoutout to the specified user.
 The bot will fetch the user's stream title, game, tags, About section, and if they are currently streaming, and then use this data to generate an appropriate shoutout message, including a link to the user's channel.